 Counselors help students plan to meet their educational goals.
 A goal of many students is to earn a bachelor's degree.
 Counselors can assist students in the development of an educational plan and the exploration of academic programs and transfer institutions.
-The Student Transfer Center maintains Internet links to college catalogs and computerized college search and scholarship search programs.
-National directories of colleges are available for student use.
 Students may also develop a file of recommendations to be used for college applications.
-You are urged to visit the Counseling Center, Room BG-7 or call 215-751-8169 to enhance your transfer preparation.
-Transfer workshops and individual counseling are available.
+You are urged to visit the Counseling Center for transfer workshops or individual counseling.
+To schedule an appointment, call 215-751-8169 or stop by room BG-7.